clubdeck/clubdeck.github.io/index.md

 * Use a professional microphone or sound card to maximise audio quality.
 You can even reroute audio through software like Loopback or Blackhole!
 Possibilities are endless.
 * Play custom sounds and jingles, from local files or directly from YouTube.
 * Record a Clubhouse room, restream it to 30+ social networks, transcribe it in real-time.
+* Record highlights of your room in real-time (short video clips that you can share on social media).
 * Manage your clubs and set up events in one click.
 Save templates for recurring events.
 * Set up a back channel chat to coordinate live with co-moderators.
 * Find key people to invite on stage by browsing your audience's bios in a breeze.